inspec/inspec/docs/inputs.md

 Required `String`.
 This identifies the Input.

 Allowed in: All.
 When used in DSL and Metadata, the name is unique with the current profile; when used in CLI input files, audit cookbook, and kitchen-inspec, the input is copied across all profiles using the same name.

+### Description

+Optional `String`.
+Human-meaningful explanation of the Input.

+Allowed in: DSL, Metadata

 ### Value